pawanguptagqq01-hub/delta-demo/README.md

 # delta-demo
-this is all about delta demo
+this is all about delta demo.